hpharis258/personalWebsite/README.md

 # personalWebsite
-This is a very simple personal website, trying out Vanta JS and Github pages hosting.
+This is a very simple personal website, trying out Vanta JS and Github pages.